6ixfalls/rbxts-lyra/README.md

 This module is maintained relatively sporadically as I don't currently use `@rbxts/lyra` in my own games.
 Use at your own risk; Review the source as needed.
 This fork aims to maintain the least amount of additional code and as a result, no changes to the `.luau` files are done except when necessary to support roblox-ts as an architecture.
 TypeScript typings match the `.luau` types.

+Ping @sixfalls in the [roblox-ts Discord](https://discord.roblox-ts.com/) for any support or issues with using the package.

 ## Features

 - **Transactions** - A powerful tool to implement features like trading, while making bugs like item duplication impossible